oivas000/lichess-bot/README.md

 Connect app with Github and deploy app in Heroku.
 After deploying turn worker on in Resources menu in heroku.
 ## INFO
--ENGINE STOCKFISH 13 SSE4.1 + POPCNT
+ENGINE STOCKFISH 13 SSE4.1 + POPCNT
--BOOK Aaricia_2012.bin
+BOOK Aaricia_2012.bin